Call / 07815 167247

 My dog is jumping up at visitors.

 It’s a simple statement that seems to sum up the problem.
 It would be easy to jump straight in with some training.
-The usual training that is a go-to for many trainers is keeping four feet on the floor, turning our backs, or asking people to bend down to the dog’s level to say hello.
+The usual approaches are keeping four feet on the floor, turning our backs, or asking people to bend down to the dog’s level to say hello.

-For me, that statement - My dog is jumping up at visitos - does not give me much information, certainly not enough, and I need to find out more.
+For me, that statement does not give me much information, certainly not enough.
+I need to find out more.
 I need to rule things out.

 The sorts of questions I might ask are: